-Singing karaoke, voting for an American Idol, belting out Bon Jovi tunes in the shower, eating deep-fried Twinkies…everyone has a guilty pleasure.
+Singing karaoke, watching reality TV, belting out Bon Jovi tunes in the shower, eating deep-fried Twinkies...everyone has a guilty pleasure.

-But what guilty pleasures do bartenders have?
-Over the past several years, we have witnessed a resurgence of classic cocktails and the popularity of formerly obscure spirits.
-Thanks to the work of aficionados and experts, a good bar is a lot easier to find.
 But now that we all have sophisticated palates, some drinks have been banished from menus.
-While you might be afraid to order one of these guilty pleasures (say, a Piña Colada), many pros enjoy them while they’re off duty.
+Although you might be afraid to order one of these guilty pleasures (say, a Piña Colada), many pros enjoy them while they’re off duty.
 Here are a few mixologist favorites that you should indulge in some time soon.

 Named after the B-52 Stratofortress long-range bomber, this shot is made of equal measures of three spirits— Kahlúa, Baileys and triple sec—layered on top of each other.
 It tastes like dessert, looks pretty cool and can still impress the unsuspecting novice tippler.